mhotiger/obsidian-notes/Asteroid city.md

 What’s the point of projecting a star on the moon?
 Why take something celestial and bring it down to something terrestrial.

+They petition to change the name of asteroid city because the asteroid isn’t there.
+Immediacy the asteroid returns

+“I play the alien as a metaphor” for what “I don’t know we don’t pin it down” another “it isn’t clear moment, this time one level removed from the previous ones.

+Am I doing it right.
+He didn’t become augie, augie became him.
+Isn’t there supposed to be some kind of answer in the cosmos wilderness- that’s the original name of the play.
+Asteroid city is the cosmic wilderness, and where there’s supposed to be an answer
+I don’t understand the play.
+Doesn’t matter, just keep telling the story.
+I need a breath of fresh air.
+Well ok, but you won’t find one.

+The wife who played my actress
+We meet in a dream on the aliens planet.
+She’s playing in “fruit of a withering vine” earlier in the movie midge says she’s wilting, and Dinah corrects her, and explains “wilting is a phenomenon…”
+About the alien” I think he’s shy” “so is Woodrow but I think “I think Woodrow will need to replace me” “I can’t” “I think you need to try, I’m not coming back augie

+Then he takes a picture of her and starts crying.
+I hope it comes out.
+He says (the only line he physically says) All my pictures come out

+Six months into the plays running, the playwright unexpectedly dies.

+You can’t wake up if you don’t fall asleep- and the alien returns

+Epilogue.
+We return to asteroid city.
+ Did someone win the scholarship?
+Yes,woodrow

+Midge Campbell left her address, but it’s just a P.O.
+Box.
+Then another atom bomb test and the endless chase (!!) returns.
+Then we’re taken out of asteroid city by the train, just as we were brought in.
+The train recedes exactly where it came from.

+Everything is cyclical